FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

     pprint(annotations)
     pprint(no_annotations)
 ```
-Running the before presented script to get the seeds for the terms `male`, `female`, and `unknown` generates the following results:
+Running the above script to get the seeds for the terms `male`, `female`, and `unknown` generates the following results:
 ```python3
 ['http://purl.obolibrary.org/obo/UBERON_0003101 # male',
  'http://purl.obolibrary.org/obo/UBERON_0003100 # female']